 What use are technical developments and whizzy systems, if you haven’t taken your staff with you?
-I specialise in increasing confidence in ICT systems amongst teaching and technical staff.
+We specialise in increasing confidence in ICT systems amongst teaching and technical staff.
 This is achieved through tailored training, staff feedback sessions, and enthusiastic advice in a coaching and mentoring style delivered with a uniformly positive tone.
 The broad scope of support for systems ranges from MIS (e.g. SIMS) to specialist graphics, music, and languages applications.

-I can also help in the following areas:
+We can also help in the following areas:

 - Advice to senior management on current and future ICT personnel